earthly/website/blog/_posts/2021-07-27-continuous-testing-in-devops.md

 ### Add Performance Testing

-Performance testing is a broad topic because there is not one but rather multiple types of performance testing.
+Performance testing is a broad topic because there are multiple types of performance testing.
 Most online sources agree on six types:

 - Load testing
 - Stress testing